epfl-ada/ada-2022-project-rlab/Story.md

 </p>
 <p align="center">
   <img src="data/Age_sex_time.png" alt="Movie genres in function of sexes" width="400"/>

+ In general, there is a lack of representation of women in film.
+When they do appear, they are often limited to stereotypical roles, such as the young romantic interest or family caregiver.
+Meanwhile, men are often depicted as heroic and brave in their mid 40s.
+These societal stereotypes are evident in the movie industry.

 ### Ethnicities
 Our study of ethnic representation in movies revealed that certain groups are underrepresented, similar to the situation with sex representation in the industry.
 This was a challenging analysis as it depends on the country of origin of the movies.
 As such, we conducted our analysis on a continental level.
 It is important to note that we are discussing ethnicity, not race.
 These two terms are often used interchangeably, but they refer to different things.